microcosm/ofxLayerMask/README.md

 ![An example usage](images/example.gif)

 Clone this addon and run the example, and you will see this animation running.
+What's happening is it's drawing a red grid in the background, a blue grid in the foreground, and animating a circle's size to mask the foreground against the background.

 Usage
 -----
-You can check out the example code which runs the simple animation above, but the basic pattern is this:
+You can check out the [example code](https://github.com/microcosm/ofxLayerMask/blob/master/example/src/ofApp.cpp) which runs the simple animation above, but the basic pattern is this:

 ```
 ofxLayerMask masker;